MohdFurkan8011/knowledge/content/java/java_features/java-15.md

 | Key size | Large | Small |
 | Security | Good | Excellent |
 | Randomness dependency | Yes | No |

+### Nashorn JavaScript Engine

+Nashorn JavaScript Engine in Java 15
+1. ***What Is Nashorn?***

+Nashorn was a JavaScript engine built into Java that allowed you to:
+- Run JavaScript code inside Java
+- Call Java code from JavaScript
+- Use JavaScript as a scripting language for JVM apps

+Introduced in Java 8.

+2. ***What Changed in Java 15?***
+❌ Nashorn Was REMOVED

+- Nashorn was deprecated in Java 11
+- Completely removed in Java 15
+- No longer part of the JDK

+👉 If your app used Nashorn, it will not work on Java 15+ without changes.

+3. ***Why Was Nashorn Removed?***
+Main Reasons

+JavaScript evolves very fast
+- ECMAScript changes yearly
+- Nashorn lagged behind modern JS features

+High maintenance cost
+- Hard to keep up with JS standards
+- Complex to maintain inside the JDK

+Better alternatives exist

+- GraalVM JavaScript
+- Node.js
+- External JS engines